How do I start using my Federal VA Educational benefits at Palomar College?

-Note: Post 9/11 GI Bill pays to the nearest 10% of the student status.
-For example, if you are considered ¾ time (75%) the VA will pay 80% of the full time BAH rate.
+Note: Post 9/11 Education Benefit pays to the nearest 10% of the student status.
+For example, if you are considered ¾ time (75%) the VA will pay 80% of the full-time BAH rate.

 What happens if I stop attending class?

 IF YOU DON'T ATTEND CLASS...YOU ARE NOT ENTITLED TO BENEFITS

 Always remember that the VA pays based on attendance.
 If a student stops attending a class, they must drop officially through the Palomar College Admission Office (eServices) or the professor has the right to drop you in accordance with the Palomar attendance policy.
 Once the class is officially dropped, you need to report the drop to the Veteran's Office via add/drop form.
 This is a student responsibility.
 Federal law requires that students’ report any change in enrollment status, which might affect their VA education benefits to the school and the VA.